 Defense Strategies for Possession of Stolen Property Charges

-The most effective defense strategy for a possession of stolen property charge depends on the specifics of your case.
+The most effective defense strategy for how to beat a possession of stolen property charge depends on the specifics of your case.
 Here are some common strategies you and your defense team might consider:

 - Lack of Knowledge – One of the strongest defenses in these cases is proving that you didn’t know the property was stolen.
 If you unknowingly received or possessed stolen items, you lacked the necessary intent for the charge to apply.
 An attorney can gather evidence or witness statements showing you didn’t know the item’s illegal origin.